-- 1. All reasonable efforts shall be made to contain the effects of any system that is infected with a virus or other malicious code.
-This may include disconnecting systems from the network or disabling service. - 2.
-If malicious code is discovered, or believed to exist, an attempt should be made to remove or quarantine the malicious code using current antivirus or other control software. - 3.
-If malicious code cannot be automatically quarantined or removed by antivirus software, the system should be disconnected from the network to prevent further possible propagation of the malicious code or other harmful impact.
-The presence of the malicious code shall be reported to the Clarendon College IT Department. - 4.
-Personnel responding to an incident should be given the necessary access privileges and authority to afford the necessary measures to contain/remove the infection. - 5.
-If possible, identify the source of the infection and the type of infection to prevent recurrence. - 6.
-Any removable media (including flash drives, external hard drives, mass storage cards, etc.) recently used on an infected machine shall be scanned prior to opening and/or executing any files contained therein.
+- 1. Upon discovering a suspected malicious code, the IT department or any vendor working on behalf of the IT department must be notified as soon as possible. - 2.
+All reasonable efforts shall be made to contain the effects of any system infected with a virus or malicious code.
+This may include disconnecting systems from the network or disabling service. - 3.
+If malicious code is discovered or believed to exist, an attempt should be made to remove or quarantine the malicious code using current antivirus or other control software. - 4.
+If malicious code cannot be automatically quarantined or removed by antivirus software, the system should be disconnected from the network to prevent further propagation of the malicious code or other harmful impact.
+The presence of the malicious code shall be reported to the Clarendon College IT Department. - 5.
+Personnel responding to an incident should be given access privileges and authority to afford the necessary measures to contain/remove the infection. - 6.
+If possible, identify the source of the infection and the type of infection to prevent recurrence.

-7. Clarendon College-IT personnel should thoroughly document the incident noting the source of the malicious code (if possible), resources impacted, and damage or disruption to information technology resources and submit to the Information Security Officer to be included in the Department of Information Resources Security Incident Reporting System.
+- 7. Any removable media (including flash drives, external hard drives, mass storage cards, etc.) recently used on an infected machine shall be scanned before opening and/or executing any files. - 8.
+Clarendon College-IT personnel or any vendor working on behalf of the Clarendon College IT department should thoroughly document the incident, noting the source of the malicious code (if possible), resources impacted, and damage or disruption to information technology resources, and submit to the Information Security Officer to be included in the Department of Information Resources Security Incident Reporting System. - 9.
+Refer to the Intrusion Detection/Prevention and Security Monitory Policy for logging and recording any reported malicious code.